Camel case: Variations and synonyms

+History

 The earliest known occurrence of the term "InterCaps" on Usenet is in an April 1990 post to the group alt.folklore.computers by Avi Rappoport.
 The earliest use of the name "Camel Case" occurs in 1995, in a post by Newton Love.
 Love has since said, "With the advent of programming languages having these sorts of constructs, the humpiness of the style made me call it HumpyCase at first, before I settled on CamelCase.
 I had been calling it CamelCase for years. ...
 The citation above was just the first time I had used the name on USENET."
+The term "Pascal Case" was coined in design discussions for the .NET Framework, first released in 2002.

 Traditional use in natural language

 In word combinations

 The use of medial capitals as a convention in the regular spelling of everyday texts is rare, but is used in some languages as a solution to particular problems which arise when two words or segments are combined.

 In Italian, pronouns can be suffixed to verbs, and because the honorific form of second-person pronouns is capitalized, this can produce a sentence like non ho trovato il tempo di risponderLe ("I have not found time to answer you" – where Le means "to you").

-In German, the medial capital letter I, called Binnen-I, is sometimes used in a word like StudentInnen ("students") to indicate that both Studenten ("male students") and Studentinnen ("female students") are intended simultaneously.
-However, mid-word capitalization does not conform to German orthography apart from proper names like McDonald; the previous example could be correctly written using parentheses as Student(inn)en, analogous to "congress(wo)men" in English.
+In German, many nouns denoting people lack a gender-neutral form, which is why often, especially colloquially, the male form of a noun is used generically to address everyone, regardless of their gender (this is called generisches Maskulinum in German).
+Another, more recent approach is using the medial capital letter I, called Binnen-I, in written text for words like StudentInnen ("students") to indicate that both Studenten ("male students") and Studentinnen ("female students") are referred to simultaneously.
+However, mid-word capitalization does not conform to the German orthography prescribed by the Rat für deutsche Rechtschreibung (Council for German Orthography) apart from proper names like McDonald.
+In order to adhere to orthography, the introductory “students” example could be corrected using parentheses to Student(inn)en, which is analogous to writing "congress(wo)men" in English.

 In Irish, camel case is used when an inflectional prefix is attached to a proper noun, for example i nGaillimh ("in Galway"), from Gaillimh ("Galway"); an tAlbanach ("the Scottish person"), from Albanach ("Scottish person"); and go hÉirinn ("to Ireland"), from Éire ("Ireland").
 In recent Scottish Gaelic orthography, a hyphen has been inserted: an t-Albannach.